News

 What kind of tools did you get from your studies that have been useful in your working life?

-In my job I have a lot to do with colleagues from other countries, like the UK or France.
+In my job I have had a lot to do with colleagues from other countries, like the UK or France.
 During the two years of my master’s studies, I was constantly working in an international environment and improving my English skills a lot.
-This is definitely an advantage now in my job.
+This was definitely an advantage in my job.

 Besides that, my studies provided me with better technical knowledge, for example about the whole process of satellite development and a better scientific background.

-Where are you working now?
-How did you end up in your current job?
+Where have you been working after studies?
+How did you end up in your job?

-I am working as a development engineer at Airbus Defence and Space in Southern Germany.
+I continued after my studies working as a development engineer at Airbus Defence and Space in Southern Germany.
 At the site of Friedrichshafen Airbus is building Earth observation and science satellites.
-My responsibilities are support, trainings and automation processes.
+My responsibilities were support, trainings and automation processes.

 I was working for the company since 2015, before I decided to take a break from working life to study at Aalto and I returned after I finished my master’s studies.